laboon/Capstone_Spring2019/project_list.md

 In this project we will use JavaScript/jQuery and HTML to improve the interface of the Pharmit (http://pharmit.csb.pitt.edu/) virtual screening web application.
 We will identify problems in the current interface, the student will suggest different designs to address these problems, and then they will implement their design.
 All code will be developed on GitHub under an open source license.

+NOTE: Only one student will be selected for this project.

 POC: David Koes

+### Neurocognitive Assessment Toy

+The aim on this project is to develop a toy and or app that allows us to quickly and effectively track cognitive development from childhood through adolescence to construct a pediatric neurocognitive growth chart to use during pediatric well visits.
+Developmental cognitive neuroscience has reached a level of understanding where we can begin to apply our understanding of what develops with regards to cognition and information processing informed by our understanding of the links with brain maturation, which my lab has investigated for the last 20 years.
+This is of importance because cognitive control, the ability to engage control over action for planned voluntary responses, is primary in our ability to engage with our environment and it is impaired in mental illness, which typically emerges in a developmental fashion particularly in adolescence.
+The idea is to use a fun toy that stores information regarding responses (reaction time, accuracy) and tabulates cognitive scores.
+Specifically, we are interested in measuring the following: reaction time (time between visual stimulus and button press), for tests of reactivity (how long to push a button when prompted by a visual stimulus), how long to press the button opposite the lit one when prompted and how many times did they fail and pressed the wrong button (inhibitory control), and how long and how many times where they able to follow a sequence after a 1-10 sec delay period.
+This can enable us to assess the level of the child for their given age and be able to see when they may be falling off the normative range and be able to determine assistance to correct their trajectory.
+This idea was inspired by the bop it toy (https://www.youtube.com/watch?v=p1rJ2uBWbw4; https://www.youtube.com/watch?v=Y_B795aUq20) but more recently we think a probe similar to the simon toy (https://en.wikipedia.org/wiki/Simon_(game)), would be a good first step.

+NOTE: The Capstone project will involve creating a proof of concept of this assignment using a smartphone.
+Some mobile development experience would be optimal.

+POC: Beatriz Luna